ahkscript/awesome-AutoHotkey/README.md

 #### Text manipulation
 * [TF](https://github.com/hi5/TF) - Functions for manipulation of text files such as *.txt, *.ahk, *.html, *.css etc and Strings (or variables).
 Forum [link](http://ahkscript.org/boards/viewtopic.php?f=6&t=576).

-#### Console
-* [LibCon](https://github.com/joedf/LibCon.ahk) - AutoHotkey Library For Console Support.
-This library enables you to write console applications and interact with other console instances.
-Basically, this library facilitates anything that has to do with writing and interacting with consoles.
-Forum [link](http://ahkscript.org/boards/viewtopic.php?t=17)
-* [AHKonsole](https://github.com/G33kDude/Console) - Class based AutoHotkey library for console support.
-This library enables you to create an object representing a console to interact with, as well as multiple console buffer objects to facilitate in double buffering.
-Forum [link](http://ahkscript.org/boards/viewtopic.php?f=6&t=4955)

 <br><br>